A parallel algorithm for penalized learning of the multivariate exponential family from data of mixed types: Model

-where $h(\mathbf{y})$ is a non-negative base measure, $\eta(\mathbf{\Theta})$ is the natural or canonical parameter (as for any distribution it specifies all parameters of that distribution), $T(\mathbf{y})$ the sufficient statistic (as the likelihood of $\eta(\cdot)$ depends only on $\mathbf{y}$ through $T(\mathbf{y})$), and $D[\eta(\mathbf{\Theta})]$, the log-partition function or the normalization factor, which ensures $f_{\mathbf{\Theta}}(\mathbf{y})$ is indeed a probability distribution.
+where $\mathbf{\Theta}$ is a $p \times p$-dimensional parameter matrix, $h(\mathbf{y})$ is a non-negative base measure, $\eta(\mathbf{\Theta})$ is the natural or canonical parameter, $T(\mathbf{y})$ the sufficient statistic, and $D[\eta(\mathbf{\Theta})]$, the log-partition function or the normalization factor, which ensures $f_{\mathbf{\Theta}}(\mathbf{y})$ is indeed a probability distribution.
 The log-partition function $D[\eta(\mathbf{\Theta})]$ needs to be finite to ensure a well-defined distribution.
 For specific choices of $\eta, T$ and $h$, standard distributions are obtained.
-Theoretical results presented in Sections (\ref{sect.estimation}) and (\ref{sect.algorithm}) are stated for the multivariate exponential family, and thereby apply to all encompassing distributions.
+Theoretical results presented in Sections \ref{sect.estimation} and \ref{sect.algorithm} are stated for the multivariate exponential family, and thereby apply to all encompassing distributions.
 To provide for the envisioned practical purpose of reconstruction of the conditional dependence graph (as illustrated in Section \ref{sect.application}) we require and outline next a Markov random field in which the variates follow a particular exponential family member conditionally.
-Note that this is thus a special case of the delineated class of exponential family distributions, as will be obvious from the parametric form of the Markov random field distribution.
+This is thus a special case of the delineated class of exponential family distributions, as will be obvious from the parametric form of the Markov random field distribution.

-Following \cite{besag1974spatial} and \cite{yang2014mixed} the probability distribution of each individual variate of $Y_{j}$ of $\mathbf{Y}$ conditioned on all remaining variates $\mathbf{Y}_{\setminus j}$ is assumed to be a (potentially distinct) univariate exponential family member.
+Following \citealp{besag1974spatial} and \citealp{yang2014mixed} the probability distribution of each individual variate of $Y_{j}$ of $\mathbf{Y}$ conditioned on all remaining variates $\mathbf{Y}_{\setminus j}$ is assumed to be a (potentially distinct) univariate exponential family member, e.g. a Gaussian, exponential, or binomial distribution.
 Its (conditional) distribution is: